NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

 # create tree object
 tree <- as.phylo(clust_dist)

-# to do all three calculations at once:
+# to do all three calculations at once you can nest your commands within each other:
 tree <- as.phylo(hclust(daisy(cgMLST_data, metric = "gower"), method = "average"))
 ```
 Check out the function information with `?daisy` and `?hclust` to see details on the metric and method arguments

-To then visualize this tree, we can either use the `plot()` function from base R, or use ggtree function from ggtree package.
+To then visualize this tree, we can either use the `plot()` function from base R, or use `ggtree()` function from ggtree package.

 *NB: base R is a minimal set of packages that are loaded automatically when you install R (functions associated with the language functionning of R, basic statistical and graphical functions)*
 > What are the advantages of using ggtree?